Double b-fibrations and desingularization of the X-ray transform on manifolds with strictly convex boundary: Statement of the main results

-\paragraph{Conormal and polyhomogeneous functions} Let $N^n$ be a manifold with boundary, and choose adapted coordinates $(x,y)$ near $\partial N$, where $x \geq 0$ is a boundary defining function (bdf) for $\del N$ and $y$ restricting to a coordinate system on the boundary.
+Let $N^n$ be a manifold with boundary, and choose adapted coordinates $(x,y)$ near $\partial N$, where $x \geq 0$ is a boundary defining function (bdf) for $\del N$ and $y = (y_1, \dots, y_{n-1})$ restricting to a coordinate system on the boundary.
 Although $C^\infty(N)$ is the most obvious class of `nice' functions on $N$, it is not the most natural in many analytic and geometric problems.
 There are two standard characterizations of $C^\infty$: smooth functions enjoy {\it stable regularity}, i.e., maintain regularity upon repeated differentiation, or that they admit Taylor series expansions.
 Each of these can be generalized in slightly different ways, the first by restricting the types of differentiations which are allowed, and the second by allowing slightly more general asymptotic expansions as $x \to 0$.
 These lead to the class of conormal functions and to the notion of polyhomogeneity, respectively.

 The key to finding a suitable generalization of stable regularity is to weaken the set of allowable differentiations.
 Accordingly, we define $\mathcal V_b(N)$ to be the space of smooth vector fields on $N$ which are unconstrained in the interior but which lie tangent to the boundary.
-Any $X \in \mathcal V_b$ is a linear combination, with $C^\infty$ coefficients, of the basic vector fields $x\del_x$, $\del_{y_j}$.
-There is an analogous coordinate characterization when $N$ is a manifold with corners.
+With $(x, y)$ a local coordinate system as above, we have

 Now define the space of conormal functions of order $s \in \mathbb R$ on $N$ by